 When creating connectors in your diagrams, at some point you might connect the wrong pair of elements.
 Enterprise Architect provides a simple method to help you to move the end of a connector from one element to another; that is:

-- Change the source element of a connector from the current element to another, or - Change the target element of a connector from the current element to another
+- Change the source element of a connector from the current element to another, or - Change the target element of a connector from the current element to another element to connect to.

 Change a connected element